rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setScreenResolution"></a>
 ## *setScreenResolution*

 Sets the screen resolution.

 ### Events

- No Events.
+No Events

 ### Parameters